sqlitecloud/docs/src/pages/docs/commands/list-database-connections.md

 ## Description

-The LIST DATABASE CONNECTION command retrieves a list of all clients connected to that specific database (connected means a connection who sent a USE DATABASE command).
+The LIST DATABASE CONNECTIONS command retrieves a list of all clients connected to that specific database (connected means a connection who sent a USE DATABASE command).
 The **database_name** parameter can also be a database_id if the ID flag is specified.

 ## Return

-A rowset with the following columns:
+A [Rowset](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with the following columns:
 * **id**: client ID
 * **address**: client IP address
 * **username**: username of the connected client